-Area E Alternative 2 High Tailwater Condition (10-Year Exterior Storm) Water Surface Elevations and Structures Affected
+Area E Alternative 2 High Tailwater Condition (10-Year Exterior Storm)

+Water Surface Elevations s and Structures A ffected

+EventInterior WSEL ft NGVD 1929Structures Flooded Above GroundStructures

 2 Year 4.07 0 0

 10 Year 6.05 34 5

 50 Year 7.39 120 28

 100 Year 8.04 123 28

-7.5.5.6 Alternative 3 - 222,720 cy Ponding Plus 600 cfs Pump Station yards) from Alternative 2.
-This plan was found to not be cost effective and was eliminated from further consideration.
+7.5.5.6 Alternative 3 - 222,720 cy Ponding Plus 600 cfs Pump Station from Alternative 2.
+This plan was found not to be cost-effective and was eliminated from further consideration.
 Alternative 3 was not updated for post-Sandy conditions.

-189. In addition to the Minimum Facilities, Alternative 3 includes construction of one 600cfs pump station at Naughton Avenue in conjunction with two excavated ponds (222,720 cubic
+197. In addition to the Minimum Facilities, Alternative 3 includes construction of one 600cfs pump station at Naughton Avenue in conjunction with two excavated ponds (222,720 cubic yards)

-7.5.5.7 Alternative 4 - Non Structural
+7.5.5.7 Alternative 4 - Non-Structural

-190. In addition to Minimum Facilities Alternative 4 considered raising approximately 140 structures in the vicinity of Father Capodanno Blvd. and Sand Lane.
-Economic analysis of this alternative concludes that it would not be cost effective.
+198. In addition to Minimum Facilities Alternative 4 considered raising approximately 140 structures in the vicinity of Father Capodanno Blvd. and Sand Lane.
+Economic analysis of this alternative concludes that it would not be cost-effective.
 Alternative 4 was eliminated from further consideration and was not reconsidered during the post-Sandy update.